castai/docs/docs/guides/start-saving-quickly.md

 I could separate this workload into two deployments:

 1. Reduce the current replica count to a bare minimum (in my case, 2 replicas),
-2. Create a copy of deployment with "_spot" appending name, add toleration, and set to 8 replicas - or beter, configure to use KEDA, see [HPA documentation](../guides/hpa.md)
+2. Create a copy of deployment with "-spot" appending name, add toleration, and set to 8 replicas - or beter, configure to use KEDA, see [HPA documentation](../guides/hpa.md)

 ```yaml